SHOWING 1 - 1 OF 1 RESULTS

 Minimum Wage: $10.10 in 2020

-The state’s unemployment rate is below the national average at 2.8% in March 2019 and usually remains lower, historically, than 5%.
-The 14.3% is far higher than the national average, 6.9%, during the 2020 Covid Pandemic.
+The state’s unemployment rate is above the national average of 3.6% (April 2022), However, Hawaii historically has an unemployment rate below the national average.
 Most employment opportunities are in government, leisure and hospitality, and trade, transportation and utilities.
 This is due to Hawaii’s economic dependence on tourism, which results in many jobs in the transportation, hospitality and leisure trades.
 Government employment supports not only the state functionality in these categories but also the large military presence in the Hawaiian Islands.

 Good Prospects: Government (state, federal or federal contracting), hotel and restaurant positions in any area, and retail sales